 Internet Safety Checklist for Preschoolers

-Touchscreen technologies have made the internet far more accessible than it used to be.
+Touchscreen technologies have made the internet far more accessible for little fingers.
 It’s quicker and easier to use on a tablet or an iPad since you don’t need a mouse and a keyboard to navigate.
+Those skills will come soon enough as they grow.

 Some online safety risks for preschoolers